AK3DV/ak3dv.github.io/_posts/2023-02-17-Forest-Writeup.md

 Knowing all domain users, we can check if someone has kerberos pre authentication disabled.

-And we observe that the `svc-alfresco` account doesn't have kerberos pre authentication enabled.
+Using `Impacket-GetNPUsers`, we observe that the `svc-alfresco` account doesn't have kerberos pre authentication enabled.

 ```bash
 impacket-GetNPUsers htb.local/ -usersfile users -request